margot95/metrics-chicks/README-new.md

-# To launch the code locally
+# To launch the chatbot app locally

 1. 🦙 Download Ollama and install it locally
 2. Run the Mistral model using: